hczerpak/raspberrypi-deploy-maven-plugin/README.md

 default settings already exist.
-By default the plugin looks up a computer with network name `raspberrypi`, tries to use standard login/password combination of `pi/raspberry` and uses user's home directory to deploy project files using pattern `${project.name}/target` which should look familiar to Maven users.
+By default the plugin looks up a computer with network name `raspberrypi`, tries to use standard login/password combination of `pi/raspberry` and uses user's home directory to upload jar file there.
+'clean' goal simply removes jar file from raspberrypi if there was any.

 ### Maven dependency snippet